-- 11.1 A sufficient knowledge of statistical probability theory as it applies to measurements in the physical and behavioural sciences. - 11.2 Ability to design the surveys described under 12.3; to interpret the results of the surveys; and to recommend to the QC whatever measures are needed to preserve the integrity of the rating system. - 11.3 To be able to advise and assist any FIDE member federation in the establishment of a national rating system. - 11.4 To display a level of objectivity comparable to that of an International Arbiter.
+- 11.1 A sufficient knowledge of statistical probability theory as it applies to measurements in the physical and behavioural sciences. - 11.2 Ability to design the surveys described under 12.3; to interpret the results of the surveys; and to recommend the Qualification Commission whatever measures are needed to preserve the integrity of the rating system. - 11.3 To be able to advise and assist any FIDE member federation in the establishment of a national rating system. - 11.4 To display a level of objectivity comparable to that of a FIDE Arbiter.